THE STORY OF FLAG PORTER

 Whilst draining the bottle a sediment was noticed.
 A sample was taken and observed under the microscope where yeast cells were seen amongst the many deposits.
 Many of these cells were dead and empty but a few appeared to be intact, or at least shrunken.

 However, the bottle opened at the workshop it was potentially contaminated and could not provide a reliable source of yeast.
-Any samples cultured up might have arisen from the atmosphere and, while the White Horse pub hosting the event boasts a scrupulously clean cellar, any air will contain some yeast and bacteria contaminants.
+Any samples cultured up might have arisen from the atmosphere and while the White Horse pub hosting the event boasts a scrupulously clean cellar any air will contain some yeast and bacterial contaminants.

 By the time of this trial brew a number of recipe features were defined and the beer was modelled on the brown porter style prevalent at the turn of the nineteenth century around 1800 rather than on the richly roasted Victorian porters.
 This would have been more typical of the porter likely to have been carried by a ship on the south coast in 1825.